parrt/cs652/projects/Java-REPL.md

 1. Accept as a declaration, anything that will compile with `public static` in front of it as a field of a class, which would include variable, function, and class definitions.
 1. Your program must not require more than a single newline character after the end of a valid statement or declaration.
 In other words, I shouldn't have to hit extra newlines to make your program execute my code.
 1. Allow a blank line as a "do nothing" statement
-1. Accept `print `*expr*`;` as a statement and converted to a call to `Collector.println()` before processing so the unit test rig can test the output.
+1. Accept `print `*expr*`;` as a statement and converted to a call to `System.out.println()` before processing so the unit test rig can test the output.
-1. You must also convert `System.out.println()` calls to `Collector.println()`.
 1. Comments on the end of the line should not present execution of the line:
 `print "hi"; // a comment`.
 1. Anything that does not parse as a valid declaration, should be assumed to be a statement and compiled/executed as such.
-1. All code execution must occur within the same user thread and within the same process; i.e., you cannot use `Runtime.exec()` or anything like it to launch Java and another process.
+1. All code execution must occur within the same user thread and within the same process; i.e., you **cannot** use `Runtime.exec()` or anything like it to launch Java and another process.
 It won't do you any good but I wanted to prevent you from wasting time going down that path.
 1. You must use the Java compiler API to parse and compile code.
 1. You must use a `ClassLoader` to bring in the compiled class that you generate and then use standard reflection to execute that code (i.e., call `exec()` on the class object you bring in).
 1. Users must see standard output and standard error as they would normally expect from compiler errors and run-time errors.